 Maybe my incendiary rebellion shook the foundations of Oxford University to its very core!
 Maybe I almost smashed the system!

-At the very least, I hope someone at the Politics Facultly got a laugh out of it.
+At the very least, I hope someone at the Politics Faculty got a laugh out of it.
 Or a smile, at least.
 I mean, there can't have been many students whose projects included a portrait of Monkey.

 So, that was me as an undergraduate.
 I suppose I'm equal parts proud and ashamed.
 I was really arrogant, but at least I was rebellious.
 For someone as shy as me, even a tiny rebellion is valuable.